 • affectionless psychopathy

 Affectionless psychopathy is an inability show affection or concern for others.
 Such of individuals act on impulse with little regard for the consequences of their actions.
-For example, showing no guilt for antisocial
+For example, showing no guilt for antisocial behavior.

 4. The child’s attachment relationship with their primary caregiver leads to the development of an internal working model.